-Police / Community Relations
+Police / Community Relations:

-Advising the Mayor and City Council on Police/Community Relations is one of the Commission's major functions.
-There are three primary ways that the Commission learns about issues that affect the state of Police/Community Relations in Riverside.
+Advising the Mayor and City Council on Police / Community Relations is one of the Commission's major functions.
+There are three primary ways that the Commission learns about issues that effect the state of Police / Community Relations in Riverside.

-- The Commission offers a public forum where citizens can voice support for or concerns about the Police Department.
-Time is allotted at the beginning of every public meeting for this purpose. - Many times during Commission outreach efforts, people will voice their opinion with regard to a particular police-related issue. - Most commissioners are involved in their neighborhoods or other community and business groups outside of the Commission.
+First, as mentioned previously, the Commission offers a public forum where citizens can voice support for or concerns about the Police Department.
+Time is allotted at the beginning of every public meeting for this purpose.

+Second, many times during the Commission outreach effort, people will voice their opinion with regard to a particular police-related issue.

+Third, most commissioners are involved in their neighborhoods or other groups outside of the Commission.
 It is through this community involvement that much is learned about the relations between the Police Department and the community that they serve.